Lujun111/gitskills/README.md

 Git is a free software.

-I have added something to .gitignore.
+I have added something to .gitignore. modify README